clojure-emacs/clj-suitable/README.md

-# Suitable - reddit: An addon for Figwheel and Emacs Cider to aid live exploratory development in ClojureScript
+# Suitable - Addon for Figwheel and Emacs CIDER to aid exploratory development in ClojureScript

 This project is a backend for interactive repls and editors that provide completion / intellisense support.